docker/app/README.md

 $ docker-app render | docker-compose -f - up
 ```

 This is where it gets interesting.
-We can override those settings at runtime, using the `--set` option.
+We can override those parameters at runtime, using the `--set` option.
 Let's specify different option and run `render` again:

 ```
 $ docker-app render --set version=0.2.3 --set port=4567 --set text="hello production"